ShawnShiSS/data-science-network-graph/README.md

 # Building a Network Graph using Microsoft Power BI
-This project builds a Network Graph for the sample sales data from the Microsoft AdventureWorks sample database.
+This project builds a Network Graph to visualize the sample sales data from the Microsoft AdventureWorks sample database.

 # Goals
 The goal of this project is to answer some of the most commonly asked questions by executives on the sales data, such as: